My Country My Life: Summary and themes

 My Country My Life is a selfportrait of India's leading political personality — L.K.
 Advani.
 This book covers, chronologically, most of all the major and minor events in the life of Advani.
 My Country My Life presents L.K.
 Advani's memoirs in five phases.

 Phase One - Sindh and India - An unbreakable bond (1927-47)

 It describes Advani's early life in Sindh, narrating the heart-rending story of India's blood-soaked partition into two separate countries — India and Pakistan — when Britain's colonial rule came to an end.
-He was one of the millions of people who migrated from Pakistan to India — and also from India to Pakistan.
+He was one of the millions of people who migrated from Pakistan to India.
 After giving a fascinating socio-spiritual history of Sindh, Advani describes his life at home and school in Karachi (which he calls his ‘favourite city’).
 He also writes about two transformative influences on his life: the Rashtriya Swayamsevak Sangh (RSS), a nationalist organization which he joined as a swayamsevak (volunteer) at the age of 14, and Swami Ranganathananda, head of the Ramakrishna Math in Karachi and an erudite exponent of the philosophy of Swami Vivekananda, whom Advani first met in Karachi.